LizzyMaybeDev/Patcher-Explanation/README.md

 - **Patcher fixes not only vanilla bugs but even other mod's bugs** suprisingly enough patcher fixes forge bugs and vanilla bugs and even optifine bugs.
 - **Patcher** was originally called tweaker as a project [Asbyth](https://github.com/asbyth/) the now main patcher developer was working on and then introduced tweaker 2.0 and Patcher which was then superseded by the now known patcher which has been worked on in the span of an entire year and more to come in the future.
 - **Save Chat when toggling fullscreen** was added by UserTeemu.
-- **Downscale Pack Images** - Used to upscale packs to 64x if they were less than 64x - reported by [me](https://inv.wtf/firedotexe).
+- **Downscale Pack Images** - Used to upscale packs to 64x if they were less than 64x. - reported by [me](https://inv.wtf/firedotexe)
-- **Resource Exploit Fix** - Had a problem where servers were actually able to workaround which was later on fixed in an unknown patcher version - Reported by Unknown
+- **Resource Exploit Fix** - Had a problem where servers were actually able to workaround which was later on fixed in an unknown patcher version. - Reported by Unknown
-- **Old /FOV** - Many people believe the /fov command had unlimited posibilities which isnt true, the command actually has a limit which is /fov 340282356779733661637539395458142568447 - Discovery by [me](https://inv.wtf/firedotexe "i need serious help").
+- **Old /FOV** - Many people believe the /fov command had unlimited posibilities which isnt true, the command actually has a limit which is /fov 340282356779733661637539395458142568447. - Discovery by [me](https://inv.wtf/firedotexe "i need serious help")
 - Patcher fixes an issue with the sun sometimes being black when using a Powns mod.
 - **Optimized Resource Packs Menu** - Is force disabled with the presence of labymod as the developers of the RP24 addon have no intentions of fixing their addon because it does things very poorly.
 - **Fire Overlay Height** - option was originally named Fire Height then got renamed with the release of Patcher 1.1 beta 1.
-- **Downscale Pack Images** - option was originally named Pack Images then later on got renamed with the release of Patcher 1.1 beta 7,
+- **Downscale Pack Images** - option was originally named Pack Images then later on got renamed with the release of Patcher 1.1 beta 7.
 - With the release of Patcher 1.1 beta 9 they Renamed /blacklist to /pblacklist and Removed /history alias to name history later on in Patcher 1.3 beta 16 they Renamed /name to /pname due to it potentially messing up normal server/client commands.
 - In Patcher 1.1 they added optimizations regarding TileEntities, PathFinding memory leak, BlockEntities removal, Resource loading, Entity capability checks, GameRules, and other players.
 - In Patcher 1.3 beta 14 the disable armorstands option's description was extended to note that this setting will also disable most NPC names on most servers due to a ton of idiots complaining.